-The photometer has an internal memory which can hold up to 1000 test results.
+The photometer has an internal memory which can hold up to 100 test results.
 Once the memory is full, each new result overwrites the oldest entry.

 Select 'View Log' to view stored results on screen.
-The \uparrow and \checkmark keys may be used to scroll through the list of stored results.
+The $\uparrow$ and $\checkmark$ keys may be used to scroll through the list of stored results.

 Select 'Clear' to empty the memory.
 Confirmation is requested to avoid accidentally erasing the data.
 Select 'Exit' to return to 'system mode'.
 Select 'Download' to transmit stored data to a PC.
+This option only appears if the USB mode is set to 'COM Port'.
+Refer to 'Interface Connection and Data Memory' for further information.